 Abandoning moral absolutes is not “betterment.”
 Running from classical values, likewise, doesn’t propel society forward.
-To the contrary, it pushes back.
+To the contrary, it pushes it back.
 At the same time, technological innovation and similar developments bring about the advancement of society.
 They provide us greater opportunity to do more with less.

 In Communio and Progressio, the Catholic Church encourages the laity, especially the youth, to embrace technology and social mediums (the great areas of progress in our time) and to leverage them for great good.
 We will not be able to fulfill this mission if we “protect” ourselves, or our children, from technology and prevent them from learning how to use it for greater good.